-AMHERST, Mass. - Alan C. Swedlund, professor of anthropology at the University of Massachusetts Amherst, will deliver a lecture titled, "Shadows in the Valley: Illness, Death and Loss in Rural New England, 1850-1920," on Monday, March 3 at 4 p.m. in the Massachusetts Room of the Mullins Center.
+AMHERST, Mass. – Walter B. Denny, professor of art history at the University of Massachusetts Amherst, will deliver the first lecture in this year’s series of Distinguished Faculty Lectures, Wed.
+Oct.
+15 at 4 p.m. in the Massachusetts Room of the Mullins Center.
 The lecture is free and open to the public.
-A reception follows the talk.
+A reception immediately follows Denny’s talk.

 AMHERST, Mass – Revolutionary sensing technology that will enable earlier and more accurate forecasts and warnings of weather emergencies will be at the heart of a new $40 million research center announced today at UMass Amherst.
 Funded in part by the National Science Foundation, the Engineering Research Center for Collaborative Adaptive Sensing of the Atmosphere (CASA) is expected to increase the warning time for tornadoes, flash floods, and other severe weather disturbances, and provide forecasts having far greater accuracy and timeliness.